danm0e/react-training-presentation/slides/2-Typescript/1-Types.md

 Typically you’ll only be doing this with unknown types, or as we say here, when working with untyped JS libraries.
 You may use a type alias and then cast to that type.
 ---
+# Exercise

+Create a new type that both `GreetingMessage` and `ErrorMessage` conform to.

+Move the `console.log` activity to a new function `showMessage`

+Can you cast the messages to that new type?
+---
 ### Type generics
 ```ts
 function identity<Type>(arg: Type): Type {